cooljameswei/cooljameswei/README.md

 - He is an Agile methodologies enthusiast and has rich experience working in scrum teams.

-- I can't wait to working on cool projects!
+- I can't wait to work on cool projects!